-The final part of the set up is synchronizing the audio across the two machines (mirroring) and maintaining a copy of the Air program logs on your Production computer.
+The final part of the setup is synchronizing the audio and ancillary files (such as program logs, trigger sets, hotkey sets, and scheduled event sets) across the two machines (mirroring) on your Production computer.

-This is a simple task using Second Copy 2000 software (www.secondcopy.com) which should be installed and run on the Production Computer only.
+This is a simple task using the Simian File Sync Utility, which should be installed and run on the Production Computer only.

-Second Copy 2000 synchronizes audio (including file deletions) on both machines with any deleted audio going in to d:\archive 'just in case!'
+Simian File Sync synchronizes audio (including file deletions) on both machines, optionally with any deleted files or older iterations of files going in to an archive folder 'just in case!'

-Please refer to our separate document on how to configure Second Copy 2000 - it's a five minute task to mirror audio files across two machines.
+Please refer to the chapter in this manual titled Configuring the Simian File Sync Utility- it's a five minute task to mirror audio and ancillary files across two machines.